Balamurali Balu: Early life

+Balu is a professional music composer in South India.
+He has also worked as a music director and a film score composer.
+Balu was born on the 16th of July and was raised in Chennai in Tamil Nadu, India.
+Prior to his music career, Balu completed his PhD from Georgia Tech in chemical engineering in 2009 and worked as a Process Engineer with Intel Technologies.
+He is also an alumni from the Berklee College of Music.
+He entered the music industry through Tamil cinema since 2016.

 Career

-In 2017, Balu got his first break in the Tamil film industry when he got an opportunity to score music for the critically acclaimed movie Peechankai.
+In 2012, he worked on the short film Tamil Ini.
+In 2017, Balu got his first chance in the Tamil film industry when he was offered an opportunity to score music for the movie Peechankai.
 The music was well-received and appreciated for adding value to the quirkiness of the script.
 He won the Best Music Producer Award in the Regional Film Category at the Indian Recording Artists Association Awards 2018 for the movie.

 In 2018, Balu joined hands with director Santhosh P. Jayakumar to score music for the film Hara Hara Mahadevaki, which starred Gautham Karthik.
 The music created a lot of attention, especially with the title song "Hara Hara Mahadevaki" becoming a viral hit.
-With the success of Hara Hara Mahadevaki, Balu continued with blockbuster Iruttu Araiyil Murattu Kuththu, his second collaboration with Jayakumar and Gautham Karthik.
+With the success of Hara Hara Mahadevaki, Balu continued with Iruttu Araiyil Murattu Kuththu, his second collaboration with Jayakumar and Gautham Karthik.
 He later composed the biographical film Traffic Ramasamy, based on the life of activist Traffic Ramaswamy.
 Afterwards, Balu collaborated with Jayakumar for the third time with the Arya-starrer Ghajinikanth, a remake of the Telugu film Bhale Bhale Magadivoy.

-In 2019, Balu composed music for Chikati Gadilo Chithakotudu, the Telugu remake of Iruttu Araiyil Murattu Kuththu, which marked his Telugu film debut.currently he is working on kuthuku pathu a temple monkey series sets to release on aha OTT.
+In 2019, Balu composed music for Chikati Gadilo Chithakotudu, the Telugu remake of Iruttu Araiyil Murattu Kuththu, which marked his Telugu film debut.
+In 2022, Balu produced the soundtrack for Kuthukku Pathu, a comedy-drama web series.

-Other work

-Balu has collaborated with Lady Kash as a music producer in her albums Rap Smash and Villupaattu.
-He also owns Sonic Pro Studios, a music studio in Chennai.